Courses | Registration Information for degree students

 Please consult your program evaluation on insideEC to see which courses you need to complete.

 You must check course prerequisites before registering.
-You will be removed, without notice, from any course for which you have not completed the appropriate prerequisite.
+You will not be able to register in any course that you do not have the prerequisite for.
 Prerequisites are listed with the course description - available through Current Course Listings or by clicking on the course title on insideEC.

 Some courses may be repeated for credit.
 All attempts at repeating courses are calculated in the cumulative grade point average.
 We are working to have this information available with the course description but until that time you can check with Student Services to see if a course is repeatable for credit.